preaudc/spark-maven-parent/docs/index.md

 </dependencyManagement>
 ```

-### (Optional) Give precedence to jars packaged with the component over Hadoop / Spark jars when loading classes
+#### (Optional) Give precedence to jars packaged with the component over Hadoop / Spark jars when loading classes
 Set the Spark configuration properties `spark.driver.userClassPathFirst` and `spark.executor.userClassPathFirst` to true when launching your applications (with e.g. spark-submit):
 ```shell
 /opt/spark/bin/spark-submit (...) --conf spark.driver.userClassPathFirst=true --conf spark.executor.userClassPathFirst=true (...)
 ```

-## Hadoop / Spark dependency override
+## Notes on Hadoop / Spark dependency override

 If  you override the Spark / Hadoop dependencies, this means that your Spark application may be compiled and run with a different version of the library.